SublimeLinter/SublimeLinter/docs/lint_modes.rst

 .. _load-save-lint-mode:

-Load/Save
+load_save
 ~~~~~~~~~~~
-In **load/save** mode, a file is linted and errors are marked whenever it is loaded and saved.
+In **load_save** mode, a file is linted and errors are marked whenever it is loaded and saved.
 After loading or saving, any modifications to the file clear all marks.

 **Pros**